 In the (southern) Low Countries the date – 1050BCE – is used as the starting date for the late Bronze Age period.

 Above the rivers this period had started here slightly earlier

 Based on the analyses of these burial sites also during the Bronze and Iron Ages most settlements again remained not much larger than one or two families

 The end of the urn field burials finished as abrupt as it started.
-From 500BCE onwards they totally disappear, to the great despair of archeologists.
+From 500BCE onward they totally disappear, to the great despair of archaeologists.